 - Youth training services in the form of holiday camps to influence youth to graduate high school and attend college.
 This resulted in 98% of students reached going onto college.

 - Diabetes awareness and diabetes testing.

 For many years, WIN supported the work of long time board member Nita Belles.
 In 2016, In Our Backyard (IOB) was established as a separate non-profit organization.
 IOB raises awareness about Human Trafficking and provides education and legislation to fight against human trafficking it in the United States.

 WIN has a long history of developing leaders.
-During the 2008 worldwide economic collapse, WIN had the privilege of partnering with several entities to provide Re-invention forums for over 200 unemployed professionals and hurting small business owners.
-This contributed to the economic health and well-being of the community by providing much needed retraining for those most affected by the economic decline and enabled them to subsequently re-enter the market place.
+During the 2008 worldwide economic collapse, WIN had the privilege of partnering with several local entities to provide Re-invention forums for over 200 unemployed professionals and hurting small business owners.
+These forums contributed to the economic health and well-being of the community by providing much needed retraining and re-invention for those most affected by the economic decline.
+The education provided enabled them to subsequently successfully re-enter the market place.

 Since the establishment of WIN in 1996 thousands of leaders have been trained globally.